planttheidea/curriable/README.md

 ## Summary

 `curriable` provides a `curry` method that is [highly performant](#benchmarks) with a small footprint (_551 bytes minified+gzipped_).
-You can also call the method with any combination of parameters (one at a time, all at once, or any number in between), and placeholders are supported.
+You can call the method with any combination of parameters (one at a time, all at once, or any number in between), and placeholders are supported.

 If `fn` is the curried function, the following are all equivalent: